AlexisMasseron/copyrightly.io/README.md

 Then, there are tests for the behaviors inherited from the contracts extended by *Manifestations*.

-From OpenZeppelin's *Pausable* and *Ownable*, that the contract can be paused and resumed but just by the contract owner.
+From OpenZeppelin's *Pausable* and *Ownable*, that the contract can be paused and resumed, but just by the contract owner.

 [manifestations.test.js](test/manifestations_pausable.test.js)